DLD home decor subscription

 Historic Home with Glam Interior

-By | Interior Decor | No Comments
+By Interior Decor

 I’ve been working on a historic home in the Congress Park neighborhood for a couple of months now.
 This has been one of my favorite jobs to date!
 My work varies so much from client to client.
 With some clients, we just have one or two meetings, so I can help them kickstart some ideas.
 Other clients just want help with paint choices and a few small accessories.
 I love all of the work, and love to help people turn their houses into homes.
 But my favorite jobs of all are the total redos.
 Paint colors, furniture, accessories, the works.
 I love to take a project from start to finish, and to see how a home can transform with the right color and decor choices.